macadmins/ddm_testing/README.md

 no changed declarations or sets
 ```

+In this way you can make incremental changes and sync to to the repo.
+Notably when changes occur syncdir should also notify any devices of the changes.

 #### Put the test vm into a set

-Sets are a kmfddm abstraction of the ddm protocol.
+Sets are a kmfddm abstraction of the DDM protocol.
 Think of a set as a Munki manifest.
-For a client to get the declarations applied to it, you must configure the machine with a set.
+For a client to get the declarations applied to it, you must configure the machine to be a part of a set.

-Let's do that right now.
+Let's do that now.

 Confirm the machine does not have anything assigned to it yet:

 ```bash
 ./kmfddm/tools/api-enrollment-sets-get.sh $ID
 null